swd543/ludus-core/README.md

 # ludus-core
 The core application for Ludus Latroncolurum.
+This was programmed with Java 11 and is unfortunately not backwards compatible.

 # Running
 This application was bootstrapped with maven.